 Claiming back the money you spend on food is allowed if you’re self-employed – but you can’t just claim everything you eat.
 So, what’s the deal with claiming lunch as a business expense?

 Being self-employed gives you the ability to claim back any business expenses you incur, which reduces the amount of tax your company pays.
 From 1st April 2017, the corporation tax rate is 19%.
-You can include every single business expense that qualifies in your annual accounts, reducing the amount your company pays tax on and saving your company precious pennies.
+You can include every single business expense that qualifies in your annual accounts, reducing the amount your company pays tax on and saving your company some precious pennies.

 There are certain situations where you can claim for food and drink expenses.
-The rule is that you’re allowed to claim a meal as subsistence – but it has to be outside of your normal working routine – so, if you’re travelling to and from the same workplace every day, it’s unlikely that this will be classed as an allowable expense.
+The rule is that you’re allowed to claim a meal as subsistence – but it has to be outside of your normal working routine.
+So, if you’re travelling to and from the same workplace every day, it’s unlikely that this will be classed as an allowable expense.

 To make things even trickier, there are also different rules depending on whether you operate as a sole trader or limited company.

-The rules on what you can and cannot claim as business expenses are complicated and vary depending on a number of factors.
+The rules on what you can and can’t claim as business expenses are complicated and vary depending on a number of factors.
 Our handy business expenses guide will help you figure it out by giving you detailed instructions on exactly what you’re entitled to claim as business expenses and how to go about doing it.